Internet-Draft DAP Extensions July 2025

 Acknowledgments

-Roxana Geambesu noted that a binding to requester identity (Section 4.1) was an important component of a robust differential privacy system design.
+Roxana Geambesu noted that a binding to requester identity (Section 5.1) was an important component of a robust differential privacy system design.
+David Cook provided useful feedback about the design and document.

 Author's Address